-Table 3.25 Net Additional Pitches for Gypsies and Travellers since 2010/11
+Table 3.27 Net Additional Pitches for Gypsies and Travellers since 2010/11

 Permanent Transit Total

 2010/11 1 0 1

 2011/12 0 0 0

 2012/13 0 0 0

 2013/14 1 0 1

 2014/15 0 0 0

 2015/16 0 0 0

 2016/17 0 0 0

+2017/18 0 0 0

-^{} Permission for this pitch lapsed in 2013/14
+Permission for this pitch lapsed in 2013/14

-- 3.52 Legislation and Government guidance on Gypsies, Travellers and Travelling Showpeople is extensive, including the Planning Policy for Traveller Sites (August 2015).
-The Council's Joint Police and Unitary Authority Gypsy and Traveller Protocol (2014) addresses the national issue of unauthorised encampments which are likely to remain an issue while there are insufficient spaces to accommodate the Travelling community on authorised sites. - 3.53 West Berkshire currently has one public site at Four Houses Corner in Mortimer, which is managed by the Council and is a permanent Gypsy and Traveller site with planning permission for 18 pitches.
+3.52 Legislation and Government guidance on Gypsies, Travellers and Travelling Showpeople is extensive, including the Planning Policy for Traveller Sites (August 2015).
+The Council's Joint Police and Unitary Authority Gypsy and Traveller Protocol (2014) addresses the national issue of unauthorised encampments which are likely to remain an issue while there are insufficient spaces to accommodate the Travelling community on authorised sites.

+3.53 West Berkshire currently has one public site at Four Houses Corner in Mortimer, which is managed by the Council and is a permanent Gypsy and Traveller site with planning permission for 18 pitches.
+Refurbishment of the site is planned and as a result residents are being re-housed from the site.
+7 pitches were vacated in 2017/18, and the remaining pitches are proposed to be vacated by March 2019.
 There is also a privately-owned site at Paices Hill in Aldermaston which has planning permission for 24 permanent pitches and 15 transit pitches.
 Planning permission was granted in March 2011 for a private one-pitch site at Padworth Farm in Aldermaston however this permission (10/02684/FULD) lapsed in 2013/14.
-In September 2013 planning permission was granted at appeal for a private one-pitch site on land adjacent to The Old Forge Farm in Beenham (12/01547/FULD). - 3.54 In addition, West Berkshire has one private Travelling Showpeople yard in Enborne which currently has planning permission for four caravans. - 3.55 The Council prepared a Gypsy and Traveller Accommodation Assessment (GTAA; May 2015) which provides an assessment of need for Gypsy, Traveller and Travelling Showpeople accommodation in West Berkshire over the 15 year period to 2029.
-This work is available on the Council's website and forms part of the evidence base for the Housing Site Allocations DPD. - 3.56 The Housing Site Allocations (HSA) DPD was adopted in May 2017.
+In September 2013 planning permission was granted at appeal for a private one-pitch site on land adjacent to The Old Forge Farm in Beenham (12/01547/FULD).

+3.54 In addition, West Berkshire has one private Travelling Showpeople yard in Enborne.
+A planning application for temporary permission for 22 caravans was submitted in June 2018.
+Permission was granted in December 2018.

+3.55 The Council's Gypsy and Traveller Accommodation Assessment (GTAA; May 2015) which provides an assessment of need for Gypsy, Traveller and Travelling Showpeople accommodation in West Berkshire over the 15 year period to 2029.
+This work is available on the Council's website and forms part of the evidence base for the Housing Site Allocations DPD.
+An updated GTAA is being prepared to cover the period 2018/19 to 2035/36.

+3.56 The Housing Site Allocations (HSA) DPD was adopted in May 2017.
 Within the HSA DPD, sites for the travelling community are allocated in the short and medium term, for more permanent pitches and less transit pitches at Paices's Hill to satisfy the respective identified need set out within the GTAA (2015) and which provide a 5 year supply of deliverable sites.
 Changes to the definition of 'traveller' within the Planning Policy for Traveller Sites published in August 2015 post-dated the GTAA.
 Therefore, the Council will apply the revised definition and review the longer term provision of Gypsy and Traveller sites for the forthcoming Local Plan Review.
 The change does not affect the assessment of plots for Travelling Showpeople.

-Policy Effectiveness: There were no planning permissions granted in 2016/2017 for Gypsy, Traveller and Travelling Showpeople accommodation.
+Policy Effectiveness: There were no planning permissions granted in 2017/2018 for Gypsy, Traveller and Travelling Showpeople accommodation.
 For the longer term, the provision of new sites will be identified through the plan-led process and will include a review of the provision following the changes in the Planning Policy for Traveller Sites.
 No indication that policies are not effective.